Excessive Urination In Cats: Why Is My Cat Peeing A Lot?

 It always varies in each individual circumstance, but a rough estimate is two to four times every day.

-If you’re caring for an indoor cat, then keeping an eye on the urinating frequency and the amount of your cat’s urine is easy.
-You just need to monitor the urine in the litter box.
-And if you happen to spot that your cat is peeing a lot more than it’s supposed to or if it’s urinating too frequently, it means there’s a reason for this abnormality.
+If you’re caring for an indoor cat, keeping an eye on the urinating frequency and the amount of your cat’s urine is easy.
+You need to monitor the urine in the litter box.
+And if you happen to spot that your cat is peeing a lot more than it’s supposed to or urinating too frequently, it means there’s a reason for this abnormality.

 Why Is Your Cat Peeing So Much?

-Before we delve into the various reasons as to why this is happening, you should know that there are two types of excessive urinating and both of them indicate different things.
+Before we delve into why this is happening, you should know that there are two types of excessive urinating, and both indicate different things.

 Some medical conditions affect the cat’s urinary system and force it to urinate more frequently than it’s supposed to.
 Other conditions don’t have anything to do with the frequency, but they will make the kitty release greater amounts of pee.